DJSchaffner/aoe2de_patcher/README.md

 This whole process might take a while to finish!

 # Notes
+**Your login creedentials will not be stored.**

 While it is possible to patch from an old version to the most recent one I do suggest to just use the steam "Verify integrity of game cache" functionality just to be extra safe.

-Your login creedentials will not be stored for later use.

 For now, try to avoid closing the program via task manager while it is downloading.
 Currently I have not found a way to guarantee that downloads will be stopped after doing so!